-As previously described in the Committee's report for the 2000 fiscal year, early in 2001 the Committee increased the incentives offered to certain officers and key managers to continue their employment with the Company.
+Early in 2001 the Committee increased the incentives offered to certain officers and key managers to continue their employment with the Company.
 The Executive Retention Plan offered eight officers, including the named executive officers (except for Mr. Gunning), and five other key managers, the opportunity to earn up to a total of two times their salary if they remained employed by the Company through March 31, 2004.
-The first half of this total is payable to participants who remain on the payroll through March 31, 2003.
-The second half is payable to participants who continue for an additional year, through March 31, 2004, but is contingent on achievement of multiple performance factors individually tailored to the job requirements of each participant.
+The first half of this total was paid out to participants who remained on the payroll through March 21, 2003.
+The second half is payable to those participants who are actively employed on March 31, 2004, but is contingent on achievement of multiple performance factors individually tailored to the job requirements of each participant.
+The Retention Program is terminated and there will be no more payments to participants made under this Program after distribution of any amounts payable on March 31, 2004.

 The Committee also acted at that time to reduce the possibility that participants in the Company's non-qualified Supplemental Retirement Benefit Plan ("Supplemental Plan") might terminate employment with the Company in order to realize the benefits under the Supplemental Plan.
 Amounts equal to the present value of the accrued vested pension benefits payable under the Supplemental Plan as of December 31, 2000 were paid out in full in February, 2001 to all participants in a lump sum.
 Subsequent accrued benefits have been and will continue to be paid out annually, and may be paid out more frequently, as determined by the Committee.
-Amounts accrued during 2002, which also reflect a change in the mortality table used for computing actuarial equivalence, were paid out in a lump sum in February, 2003 to all participants, including the named executive officers (except Messrs.
-Gunning and Dowling).
+Amounts totaling \$1,098,715 accrued during 2003 will be paid out on March 31, 2004 in lump sums to all participants, including the named executive officers (except Messrs.
+Gunning and Kummer).